codeintegrity-ai/mutahunter/README.md

 1. **Achieve High Line Coverage:** Ensure your test suite has high line coverage, preferably 100%.

-2. **Strict Mutation Testing:** Use strict mutation testing to improve mutation coverage during development without additional cost.
+2. **Strict Mutation Testing:** Use strict mutation testing during development to improve mutation coverage during development without additional cost.
 Utilize the `--only-mutate-file-paths` flag for targeted testing on critical files.

 3. **LLM-Based Mutation Testing on Changed Files:** Inject context-aware mutants using LLMs on changed files during pull requests as the final line of defense.
 Use the `--modified-files-only` flag to focus on recent changes.
 In this way it will make the mutation testing significantly **faster** and **cost effective.**